crowdsecurity/crowdsec-docs/crowdsec-docs/docs/scenarios/format.md

 ---
 ##### Conditional
 This bucket will overflow when the condition is true.
 In this example it will overflow if a user sucessfully authenticates after failing 5 times previously.
-For a more indepht look, check out [our blogpost](https://www.crowdsec.net/blog/detecting-successful-ssh-brute-force) on the topic.
+For a more in depth look, check out [our blogpost](https://www.crowdsec.net/blog/detecting-successful-ssh-brute-force) on the topic.

 ```yaml
 type: conditional